datacarpentry/organization-genomics/_episodes/02-project-planning.md

 >
 > 1. What are some errors you can spot in the data?
 Typos, missing data, inconsistencies?
 > 2. What improvements could be made to the choices in naming?
 > 3. What are some errors in the spreadsheet that would be difficult to spot?
-Is there anyway you can test this?
+Is there any way you can test this?
 >
 > > ## Solution
 > > Errors: